GeoscienceAustralia/galileoQC/docs/source/install_details.md

 ## Linux pip install (macos, fedora, debian and ubuntu)

 First, you will need a working version of `python3`, as well as the `pip` installer and the `venv` virtual environment manager.
-These should be readily available on any linux system so we assume they are ready to go.
+These should be readily available on any linux system.
 If not, a search on the web will provide instructions for installing them (some brief notes are included further below).
 The installations are different for different operating systems.
 On macos, this needs some care because there is usually an older version of python already installed but the python install instructions will help you here.

-Here, we create an environment called `whizz` within which we will install and run galileoQC.
+First, create an environment called `whizz` within which galileoQC will be installed and run..
 (You don't have to call the environment `whizz` but that is the name used in all the documentation.)

 Open a terminal window and enter the following commands.
 Note that this documentation does not yet specify version numbers of software.